mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 cd ../hifiasm

 # This file is small, so we can copy it
-cp /home/genomics/workshop_materials/mu2/PacBioHiFi_100.fa .
+cp /home/genomics/workshop_materials/mu2/PacBioHiFi_100.fa.gz .

 # And now let's symlink this file from hifiasm to our MitoHiFi folder.
-ln -s PacBio_reads.fa ../MitoHiFi/
+ln -s PacBioHiFi_100.fa.gz ../MitoHiFi/